Contents hide

 In this sentence, noticed is the verb of perception, and made is the past participle.
 The past participle made functions as an adjective describing the changes.
 It indicates that the changes were already completed before they noticed them.

-To summarize, along with the objective with the infinitive and objective with the present participle constructions, the past participle with verbs of perception is another important grammatical structure used in English sentences.
+To summarise, along with the objective with the infinitive and the objective with the present participle constructions, the past participle with verbs of perception is another important grammatical structure used in English sentences.

 The construction with wish can indeed involve both the objective with the infinitive in passive voice and the past participle with the objective.
 Each construction conveys a slightly different meaning and is used in specific contexts.
 Let’s explore each construction: